Supported resolution: 1920x1080, 1280x720, 960x540, 848x480, 640x360, 320x240

 Logitech StreamCam: Price and availability

-The Logitech StreamCam is currently selling for $169.99 (opens in new tab) on the Logitech website and on Amazon.
+The Logitech StreamCam is currently selling for $169.99 on the Logitech website and on Amazon.
 Yep, it’s expensive.
 The StreamCam is available in two colors: white and graphite.
 It is generally in stock at most retailers that carry webcams.
 But if you can’t find one, check out our story on where to buy webcams.
+Whilst you're at it, you should also check our Logitech promo codes to see if we can help you save on that lofty price tag.

 Logitech StreamCam: Design